Jazz calendar tip

 Erika Stucky (voc), Christy Doran (g), Jamaaladeen Tacuma (b) and Fredy Studer (dr)

-Between avant-garde swing and groovy noise, an advance-beleaguered young German jazz band meets four celebrated young singers on Feb.
-12, the first MusikZeit day of 2016.
+Between avant-garde swing and groovy noise, on 12.2., the first MusikZeit-day 2016, an advance-beleaguered young German jazz band meets four celebrated young singers.
 Concerts by Max Andrzejewski's Hut and Choir are slightly reminiscent of a dodgeball game at the beginning.
 Here one, there the other, a mixing of the two teams does not seem to be planned at all at first.
 But when the game takes its course, a unity like no other emerges from the initially initiated separation.
 There is a lot of quoting around, a lot of jumbling up and reassembling according to an astonishing new logic.
 And there is also plenty of room for passionate nonsense.
 The evening is opened by the singer with the most beautiful name in the world: Zola Mennenöh presents her unusual versions of American jazz and folk pearls.
 At her side: double bassist Greg Cohen, who has just recorded the excellent country album "High Noon" (ACT) with Hütte boss Max Andrzejewski and Kalle Kalima.